ICS 23 / CSE 23 Fall 2007

 Things happen and ten-week quarters can be unforgiving.
 It's not unreasonable to expect that you may find it difficult to finish one of the projects on time, even if you're on top of things most of the time.
 I get emails often from students, saying things like If I just had one more day to work on this, I'd get it done!
 On the other hand, being consistently behind is a recipe for struggle in this course; we'll be moving quickly, and it will be progressively harder to catch up the farther behind you get.

 The best balance between these two realities is that everyone is allowed to have a tough time with a project once this quarter — maybe you underestimated the difficulty of an assignment, maybe you have three midterms and a paper due the same day, maybe you have a sudden outside commitment that can't be avoided.
-For this reason, I've developed a late work policy:
+For this reason, I'm offering the following late work policy:

-Each student is permitted to submit one project up to 48 hours late, with no questions asked about why.
+Each student is permitted to submit any one project up to 48 hours late, with no questions asked about why and no prior notification required.

 We'll be tracking this throughout the quarter and, of course, will not grant the extension to anyone more than once.
 But this should accommodate the unforeseen issues that might otherwise prevent you from finishing a project on time.